 Journalists as ersatz research-thought leaders, if you will.

 Second, the problem isn’t just that “your Netflix binge-watching makes climate change worse,” but that increasing numbers of journalists who cover research don’t know how or don’t care to check on the state of research on any given question.
 That’s because they’re being rewarded for packaging up research that buttresses their pitch angle and writing as if the science on the question is settled.
-This trend has been increasing for years in the science coverage in Big Think, Mother Jones, The Guardian, and dozens of other major outlets that feed social media.
+This tactic has been deployed for years in the science coverage in Big Think, Mother Jones, The Guardian, and dozens of other major outlets that feed social media.
 This is happening all over journalism now.
 Because we want red meat pseudo-information clickbait that confirms our biases and amps up our blood pressure.
 Journalism is providing it, slathered in the AI sauce of cherry-picked science.

 Many researchers still complain incessantly about journalists who misquote them or don’t even quote them after talking to them for an hour.